-The way that Frogans sites inhabit the screen makes end users forget about the medium, resulting in the perception by end users that Frogans is a medium which is invisible.
+The way that Frogans sites inhabit the screen makes end users forget about the medium.
+As a result, Frogans as a medium is perceived by end users as invisible.

-This perception is reinforced by the format of Frogans sites, which also makes end users forget about the medium.
-This format, which is predominantly visual, allows Frogans sites to take on any shape, making them look like small objects on the screen.
+This perception by end users is reinforced by the format of Frogans sites, which also makes end users forget about the medium.
+This format, which is predominantly visual, enables Frogans sites to take on any shape, making them look like small objects on the screen.
 Frogans sites can thus feel simple, familiar, and attractive.

 Interacting with Frogans sites is natural, which makes end users forget about the medium too.
 For example, Frogans sites are moved by grabbing them anywhere.
 They are smoothly resized from their center.
-They are explored via graphical buttons for navigation that are blended directly into their content.
+They are explored via graphical buttons for browsing that are blended directly into their content.

-By being perceived as invisible by end users, Frogans, as a medium, can be seen as taking its first step on the path to Arthur C. Clarke's third law: "any sufficiently advanced technology is indistinguishable from magic" [Clarke].
+By being perceived as invisible by end users, Frogans, as a medium, can be seen as taking its first step on the path to Arthur C. Clarke's third law: "Any sufficiently advanced technology is indistinguishable from magic" [Clarke].

-2. Frogans is a medium which is universal
+2. Frogans as a medium is perceived by end users as universal

-Using Frogans sites and using Web sites both require a device as well as a network connection in order to access the Internet.
+Browsing Frogans sites and browsing Web sites both require a device as well as a network connection in order to access the Internet.

-With Web sites, when end users switch from one type of device to another using a given Web site, they need to adapt to the content of the Web site and its page navigation which can vary unpredictably.
+With Web sites, when end users switch from one type of device to another using a given Web site, they need to adapt to the content of the Web site and how its pages are browsed, which can vary unpredictably.
 For example:

-- On devices with small screens, some functionalities of the Web site may not be available due to the lack of screen real estate. - On devices with touch screens, the content of the Web site may be reorganized into fewer pages, which are larger and require additional scrolling.
+- On devices with small screens, some functionalities of the Web site may not be available due to a lack of space. - On devices with touch screens, the content of the Web site may be reorganized into fewer pages, which are larger and require additional scrolling.

-Furthermore, with Web sites, end users spend too much time waiting for Web pages and all their content to load when the available bandwidth of their network connection is low for any reason.
+Furthermore, with Web sites, end users spend too much time waiting for Web pages and all their content to load when the available bandwidth of their network connection is limited for whatever reason.
 This includes, for example:

-- urban locations that are not covered efficiently by a wireless mobile network, such as a subway tunnel or certain parts of a building - urban locations where the network infrastructure is congested during peak hours, for example in the evening when end users start consuming lots of bandwidth once they get home - rural regions, as well as parts of the world, where highbandwidth network connections have not been deployed
+- urban locations that are not covered efficiently by a wireless mobile network, such as a subway tunnel or certain areas of a building - urban locations where the network infrastructure is congested during peak hours, for example in the evening when end users start consuming lots of bandwidth once they get home - rural regions, as well as parts of the world, where highbandwidth network connections have not been deployed

-With Frogans sites, the situation is very different regarding both devices and network connections, and results in the perception by end users that Frogans is a medium which is universal:
+With Frogans sites, the situation is very different regarding both devices and network connections:

-- \ Any given Frogans site always appears exactly the same on all devices.
-Frogans sites, unlike Web sites, do not change when end users switch from one device to another, regardless of the type of device or the screen size. - \ Any given Frogans site can be explored anytime, anywhere, over any network connection.
-Frogans sites, unlike Web sites, always load quickly, even when the available bandwidth is low.
+- Any given Frogans site always appears exactly the same on all devices.
+Frogans sites, unlike Web sites, do not change when end users switch from one device to another, regardless of the type of device or the screen size. - Any given Frogans site can be browsed anytime, anywhere, over any network connection.
+Frogans sites, unlike Web sites, always load quickly, even when the available bandwidth is limited.
 This is due to the fact that the amount of data to be loaded is small by design.